amxra/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach performs a function for each item in an array while .map extracts information from an array and returns a new array without mutating the old array

 2. What is the difference between a function and a method?

+A function stores a block of code that can be resued while a method is a function that served as the property value of an object.

 3. What is closure?

+A close is an exviroment where we declare functions

 4. Describe the four rules of the 'this' keyword.

+this in window

 5. Why do we need super() in an extended class?